 Walking for Seniors

 One of the best low impact activities is simply getting out the door and going for a walk, and residents of Daystar have abundant opportunities to do just that, both on and off campus.
 There are surprising benefits to walking every day!

 A great way to get some walking in at Daystar is to have a shopping day.
-All our cottages and apartments are mere minutes from Westwood Village Shopping Center, where you can window shop through dozens of retail outlets on your way to a great cup of coffee.
+All our apartments are mere minutes from Westwood Village Shopping Center, where you can window shop through dozens of retail outlets on your way to a great cup of coffee.